 - Medicine to treat seizures (including carbamazepine, oxcarbazepine, phenobarbital, phenytoin)

 - If you take an antacid that contains aluminum or magnesium, take it 4 hours before or after you take this medicine.

 Warnings While Using This Medicine:

 - Ribavirin may cause birth defects if either partner is using it together with this medicine during conception or pregnancy.
+Females who take this medicine with ribavirin should avoid becoming pregnant during treatment and for at least 6 months after the last dose.
 Tell your doctor right away if you or your partner becomes pregnant.
 Follow all directions about birth control.

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, other liver disease (including hepatitis B), HIV infection, or heart disease.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.